Create a professional CV

 As the first impression a prospective employer will have of you, your CV should provide a succinct but meaningful overview of your work experience, education, skills and qualifications and make clear why you’re a great candidate for the advertised position.

-Your cover letter, on the other hand, is primarily used to add more context to your CV, express your motivation(s) for applying and further explain your value.
+Your letter, on the other hand, is primarily used to add more context to your CV, express your motivation(s) for applying and further explain your value.

 Before you start writing your CV, it’s a good idea to familiarise yourself with the different sections that go into a CV as well as how it should be structured.
 Having a CV checklist at hand can help ensure that you don’t overlook anything before you send off your application.